Nvidia violated antimonopoly laws, China says

 Nvidia didn't respond to a request for comment.

 Regulators said in December that they were investigating the company for suspected violations stemming from the $6.9 billion acquisition of Mellanox.
-The deal was completed in 2020 after the Chinese regulator gave conditional approval.
+The deal was completed in 2020 after the Chinese regulator gave conditional approval for Nvidia to buy the Israeli company.

-The decision ratchets up pressure on the U.S. as officials from Washington hold trade talks in Spain with Beijing's representatives, and follows other moves by Beijing to increase scrutiny of the U.S. chip industry.
+The announcement, which came as the two sides held trade talks in Spain, is the latest tit-for-tat move between Washington and Beijing in their trade battle over technology focusing on semiconductors and the equipment to make them.

 On Saturday, China's Ministry of Commerce said it was carrying out an antidumping investigation into certain analog IC chips imported from the U.S., including commodity chips commonly made by companies such as Texas Instruments and ON Semiconductor.